Why two military rivals are in a 'fight to the death' in Sudan

 Feltman, who is the John C. Whitehead Visiting Fellow in International Diplomacy in the Foreign Policy program at the Brookings Institution, says a cease-fire "should not lead to another process by which the belligerents are able to divvy up the spoils of power under the guise of stability."

-But NPR's Emmanuel Akinwotu told NPR's A Martinez on Up First that a democratic transition is extremely unlikely.
+But Akinwotu told NPR's A Martinez on Up First that a democratic transition is extremely unlikely.

 "The transition process was meant to be a kind of pragmatic solution to create a civilian government [and] a new normal in Sudan.
 But that has not happened," he said.
 "Instead...both of these forces [are fighting] for supremacy on who will shape Sudan going forward."